zeek/broccoli/doc/broccoli-manual.rst

 Before a remote Bro will accept your connection and your events, it needs to have its policy configured accordingly:

-1. Load either ``listen-ssl`` or ``listen-clear``, depending on whether you want to have encrypted or cleartext communication.
+1. Load ``frameworks/communication/listen``, and redef the boolean variable ``Communication::listen_encrypted`` depending on whether you want to have encrypted or cleartext communication.
 Obviously, encrypting the event exchange is recommended and cleartext should only be used for early experimental setups.
 See below for details on how to set up encrypted communication via SSL.

 #.
 You need to find a port to use for the Bros and Broccoli applications
    that will listen for connections.
 Every such agent can use a different port, though default ports are provided in the Bro policies.
-To change the port the Bro agent will be listening on from its default, redefine the ``listen_port_ssl`` or ``listen_port_clear`` variables from ``listen-clear.bro`` or ``listen-ssl.bro``, respectively, in the ``policy/frameworks/communication/`` scripts subdirectory.
+To change the port the Bro agent will be listening on from its default, redefine the ``Communication::listen_port``.
 Have a look at these policies as well as ``base/frameworks/communication/main.bro`` for the default values.
    Here is the policy for the unencrypted case:

    .. code:: bro

-       @load frameworks/communication/listen-clear
+       @load frameworks/communication/listen
-       redef listen_port_clear = 12345/tcp;
+       redef Communication::listen_port = 12345/tcp;

    ..